mach248/CobberLearnChem/README.md

-The codes found in each folder are part of the CobberLearnChem Machine Learning course through Concordia College.
+This repository contains Python scripts and assignments completed as part of the CobberLearnChem Machine Learning course through
+Concordia College.